T-Mobile Sidekick: Software

+App development

+For Hiptop development, Danger has its own proprietary APIs, which are a subset of J2SE with their own extensions.
+Danger introduced support for Java ME, the Java language optimized for mobile devices, to its OS with the release of OS 2.3.
 To aid third-party software design, Danger released a comprehensive software development kit (SDK) that contained a Hiptop simulator, development installation utilities, and Danger API information.
 The SDK was available without charge from Danger's development website.

-There was no way to add applications to the standard Hiptop software on the device without the use of the Catalog.

-Application developers can bypass this functionality by using the included programs in the Danger Hiptop SDK to install user-written applications to the Hiptop device directly.
+Application developers can bypass the Catalog, the only way for the public to install apps, by using the included programs in the Danger Hiptop SDK to install user-written applications to the Hiptop device directly.
 To do this, you had to apply for a special software key known as a Danger Developer Key.
 The Danger Developer Key is a special security certificate that is provided by Danger that enables the device to be used as a Development Device.
 This will allow the installation of user-written applications to the device, but will void any software warranty provided by Danger and/or your wireless carrier.
 Any applicable hardware warranties should still apply.

 While DangerOS uses .jar files for applications, they are uploaded to the device in special files called "bundles".
 Bundle files have the extension '.bndl'.
 Each bundle file is linked to a specific operating system version and build number.
 For example, a bundle file for v3.4/155053 (T-Mobile Sidekick 3) would be denied installation on a v3.3/149695 device (T-Mobile Sidekick iD).
 Installation of bundles require a developer key to be installed on your device if you are using a Production OS.
 Internal OS builds do not require developer keys.

-The Sidekick LX 2009 model runs DangerOS 5.0 which is based on NetBSD.
+Sales and marketing

+As of late 2005, it was estimated that there were 250,000 subscribers to the Sidekick on T-Mobile's network in the US.
+As of 2009, it has been estimated that one million Sidekicks had been sold.
+While the phone had a cult following, it generally only achieved modest sales.

+The T-Mobile Sidekick became a popular choice for known American celebrities which played a great part in increasing its public popularity and recognizability.
+Skateboarder Tony Hawk was quoted as saying "I can’t live without my Sidekick,", "I take it everywhere with me", in 2004.
+In February 2005, the device and Danger attracted much media attention after a Sidekick used by Paris Hilton was hacked.

+A Midnight Blue Sidekick LX was featured in the video game Midnight Club: Los Angeles (2008).